Skip to content

 htar -cvf run01.tar run01

 xfer jobs specifying -N nodes will be rejected at submission time.
-When submitting an xfer job, the -C argument is not needed since the job does not run on compute nodes.
 By default, xfer jobs get 2GB of memory allocated.
 The memory footprint scales somewhat with the size of the file, so if you're archiving larger files, you'll need to request more memory.
 You can do this by adding #SBATCH --mem=XGB to the above script (where X in the range of 5 - 10 GB is a good starting point for large files).

 Preemptible Jobs